CBJ 5, TBL 2: Garland’s Two Goals Fuel Blue Jackets’ Win Over Lightning

 At 11:42, Marchenko scored on the power play to extend the Jackets' 3-1 lead.

 The Lightning were held to six total shots on goal more than halfway through the second period as the Jackets had a 12-1 edge at one point in the middle frame.
 The Lightning only had four even-strength shots on goal and 12 total shots through 40 minutes.
-They finished with 10 even-strength shots.
+They finished with 10 even-strength shots and were held to a season-low 18 shots.

 Tampa Bay had consecutive second-period power plays that the Blue Jackets were able to hold to only four shots.
 After the power plays, Moser cut the deficit to one at 16:23 to make it 3-2 with the tally right off a face-off to Merzlikins' left.